greatworld77/telegram-nft-bot/README.md

 # Telegram NFT Test Bot

-This is a simple Telegram bot for testing NFT image orders.

-It:
-- Welcomes user
+Features:
-- Asks for image
+- Asks user for image
-- Confirms image received
-- Asks for transaction hash
+- Asks for payment transaction hash
-- Starts 24-hour delivery message
+- Blocks duplicate transaction hashes
 - Sends order details to admin
+- Says NFT will be delivered within 24 hours

-This bot does not automatically mint NFTs.
+This is a test/order bot.
+It does not automatically mint NFTs.